 The study found that 52% of the growers used cow dung and cow urine in their pest management practices, followed by 45% using Neem, 35% using Ghora neem, 32% using Pothorua bihlongoni, and 30% using Karanj while, other ingredients were used less frequently.
 Traditional practices used in relation to insect/pest management is presented in Table 1.
 The effectiveness of these indigenous products in controlling tea pests ranged between 60% to 80%, aligning with findings from similar studies conducted by Saikia et al. (2023), Bhuyan et al. (2019), Deka et al. (2006).
 These traditional practices are particularly beneficial for small-scale tea plantations, where growers can manage pests effectively using locally sourced materials.
 However, the preparation methods for these indigenous formulations vary across different regions and among individual farmers.
 This variability is attributed to the lack of standardized information and the reliance on personal experience for determining appropriate dosages.

-Table no- 3 Traditional practices for tea pest management
+Table no- 3 Traditional practices for tea pest management: